mstanka/ms-mstanka/src/content/about.md

 ---
 type: "about"
 title: "Marketa Stankova"
-subtitle: "Web Developer and Designer"
+subtitle: "Frontend Developer"
 ---

+The pharmacist's background turned into an enthusiastic web developer who started building her first websites using WordPress.
+Soon realized that writing her code is more fun, and therefore started learning HTML/CSS and Javascript/React on her own.

-I build modern responsive websites using [JAMstack](https://jamstack.org/) approach.
-After several websites built on Wordpress, I found excitement in using HTML/CSS and Javascript's libraries and frameworks.
-I learn about programming in general, about UI/UX design, cloud technologies, and other interesting topics.
+Learn about a modern approach to build websites using Jamstack, programming in general, UI/UX design, cloud technologies, and other topics.
+Concentrated on learning good practices, write clean code, and follow DRY principles.